tgtechy/CombinePDFs/README.md

-# PDFCombiner: Merge Several PDF Documents into a Single PDF
+# PDFCombiner: Merge Several PDF Documents into one

-A free, standalone Windows 10/11 application for combining two or more PDF files into a single document.
-It includes powerful options such as page extraction, rotation, bookmarks, encryption, and more.
-Nothing is ever uploaded or downloaded — all processing happens locally to protect your privacy.
-After getting tired of searching for a clean, free, ad‑free, non‑web‑based tool, I decided to build one myself.
+PDFCombiner is a free, standalone Windows 10/11 application for merging two or more PDF files into a single document.
+It offers powerful features such as selective page extraction, rotation, bookmarks, encryption, and more.
+No data is ever uploaded or downloaded — all processing happens entirely on your device to protect your privacy.
+The app was created out of frustration with the lack of simple, free, ad‑free, privacy‑focused PDF combining tools.

 <p align="left">
   <img src="images/splashscreen_small.png" width="400">